Why applicant tracking systems need a human touch

-If your company has an online application system, every applicant receives an email like the above.
+If your company has an online applicant tracking system, every applicant receives an email like the above.
 Likewise, when someone applies to a specific job you're sourcing, you get a notice.
-In theory, online application systems are great — the candidate is notified when her resume is received and your human resources team doesn't have to engage with the candidate unless you want to conduct an actual interview.
+In theory, online applicant tracking systems are great — the candidate is notified when her resume is received and your human resources team doesn't have to engage with the candidate unless you want to conduct an actual interview.
 Applicant tracking systems allow HR professionals to keep on top of numerous requisitions, sort through stacks of resumes without touching a single sheet of paper and run reports to understand the level of interest in any job posting.

 But if these systems make the entire hiring process easier, why do job candidates hate them so much?
 Because they take the "human" out of the process.

 The danger of using application tracking software to ask questions without context

 The questions on a standard application form are often intrusive and provide no room for context: Have you applied for a job lately?
 Have you applied for another job at your company?
 What was your salary at your last job?
 The system demands a number, and gives no opportunity for a candidate to explain if a role was part-time at 30 hours a week.
 As a result, if the recruiter runs a query on salary, some worthy candidates may not show up at all.

 Many online applications also require candidates to list references in order to continue.
 While gathering this information saves time for the recruiter later on, the question can also make applicants nervous, wondering "Are you going to call my reference before an interview?" or "If I mark off 'Please don't contact' next to my current employer, does that take me out of the running?"
 Applicants don't want to bug their references for a job they have no shot at getting, and they certainly don't want unexpected calls to their current boss.